tmtxt/tmtxt.github.com/_drafts/2024-09-16-the-importance-of-designing-stateless-application.md

 ---
 layout: post
 title: "The importance of Designing a stateless application"
-description: "or How does 12-factor app help you build better application"
+description: "or How 12-factor app helps you build better software"
 categories: [misc]
 tags: []
 ---